liu3zhenlab/homotools/README.md

 # homotools

+### NOTE: This is NOTE a finished project.
+If you are interested in contributing to this project, please contact [Sanzhen Liu](liu3zhen@ksu.edu).

 ## What can homotools do?

 The package is dedicated to structurally compare sequences of homologous genes from different genomes of a species.
 Briefly, the package has been developed to perform the following analyses.